rbowsley/lamplighthelp/source/20-2-0_Charge_Module-_Setting_up_Rules_and_Policies.markdown

 #### Attendance- based Rule

-An attendance-based rule varies the charge based on the attendance type selected in the {{work}} record (Attended, Did not attend, Cancelled etc).
+An attendance-based rule varies the charge based on the attendance type selected in the {{work}} record (Attended, Did not attend, Cancelled etc.).
 You can specify a fixed amount, or a percentage of the total charge.
 See [20.2.4 Setting Up an Attendance-based Charge Rule](/help/index/p/20.2.4) for more.

 **For example**, "charge people attendance £20" would use an Attendance-based rule.

 #### Role-based Rule

-A role-based rule varies the charge based on the role type selected in the {{work}} record (service user, staff etc).
+A role-based rule varies the charge based on the role type selected in the {{work}} record (service user, staff etc.).
 You can specify a fixed amount, or a percentage of the total charge.
 See [20.2.3 Setting Up a Role-based Charge Rule](/help/index/p/20.2.3) for more.

 **For example**, "charge people who cancelled a £10 cancellation fee" would use a Role-based rule.